 The once thriving South Lancaster Church is now 250 (253 to be precise) individual churches, although the division has still not stopped.

 “This whole starting-your-own-church thing has got me studying theology,” explained Landes.
-“And now I keeping changing church doctrine every day.
+“And now I keep changing church doctrine every day.
 I don’t even agree with myself anymore!”

 Johan Landes says he has excommunicated his past-self for differences on clerical celibacy, but is concerned that a future version of himself might also disagree.